UGA - Warnell - Discover Abroad: Maymester Australia and New Zealand: International Business (Dark Blue) 2018

-Application deadline: March 19, 2018 — But admissions are rolling, so apply now!
+Application deadline: March 19, 2019 but our programs tend to fill quickly, so apply now!

 Visit two worlds in one program!
 This program focuses on sustainable development in both Australia and New Zealand with an emphasis on animal behavior.
 Credits are available in International Business and other areas.

 The Australia portion of the program includes Sydney, considered one of the world's best places to live and play, the Great Barrier Reef, the vast expanse of the Outback, and the beach town of Noosa.

 The other half of the program is spent on the South Island of New Zealand, where the image of 100% Pure, Clean, and Green is arguably most evident.
 Known as the adventure capital of the world, there are mountains rising 14,000 feet out of the sea, the largest fiords in the world, rainforests, massive glaciers carving their way to the ocean, thermal hotsprings, and volcanoes.
 New Zealand's isolation has spurred the development of a unique natural heritage: Plants and animals have evolved here that are unknown anywhere else.
 We travel the breadth of the South Island from the Deep South in Fiordlands National Park to the northern coastal town of Kaikoura.